oddlittlebird/docs-1/docs/documents/tutorials/using_rest_api.md

 An edge collection contains *edge documents* and shares its namespace with all other collection types.
 You can manage edge documents with REST API wrappers for regular documents, but edge collection API wrappers provide the following benefits:

 * Perform modifications as transactions.
-* When inserting edge documents, check them against edge definitions.  **``JAMES: Is there a reason we call out "named graph" as a term?
-Do we need to distinguish between named graphs and another type of graph?``**
+* When inserting edge documents, check them against edge definitions.

 Edge documents have two additional required fields: